unm-hscl/ajthor-vigsiv-HSCC2020/plots/README.md

 ## Figure 3

-Figure 3 shows the
+Figure 3 shows This figure shows the results of the `KernelDistributionEmbeddingsRFF`  algorithm.
+The plots show the run of the `KernelDistributionEmbeddingsRFF` for a double integrator with a gaussian disturbance at varying number of frequency samples.

 ## Figure 4

-Figure 4 shows the
+Figure 4 shows the errors of the `KernelDistributionEmbeddingsRFF` algorithm at various numbers of frequency samples, D.

 ## Figure 5

+Figure 5 shows the results of the `KernelDistributionEmbeddings` algorithm.
+Specifically, for the double integrator system with affine disturbance and no input.
+The the results are shown for exponential and beta disturbances.

+## Figure 6

-Figure 5 shows the
+Figure 6 shows the results of the `KernelDistributionEmbeddings`  algorithm.
+Specifically, for the planar quadcopter system with affine disturbance and stationary policy.
+The the results are shown for  gaussian and beta disturbances.

 ## References